 IMPORTANT WARNING:

-Receiving brentuximab vedotin injection may increase the risk that you will develop progressive multifocal leukoencephalopathy (PML; a rare infection of the brain that cannot be treated, prevented, or cured and that usually causes death or severe disability).
+Receiving brentuximab vedotin injection may increase the risk that you will develop progressive multifocal leukoencephalopathy (PML; a rare brain infection that cannot be treated, prevented, or cured and that usually causes death or severe disability).
 Tell your doctor if you have or have ever had a condition that affects your immune system.
 Tell your doctor and pharmacist if you are taking any medications that suppress the immune system.
-If you experience any of the following symptoms, stop receiving brentuximab vedotin injection and call your doctor immediately: decreased strength or weakness on one side of the body; difficulty walking; loss of coordination; headache; confusion; difficulty thinking clearly; memory loss; changes in mood or usual behavior; difficulty speaking; or vision changes.
+If you experience any of the following symptoms, call your doctor immediately: decreased strength or weakness on one side of the body; difficulty walking; loss of coordination; headache; confusion; difficulty thinking clearly; memory loss; changes in mood or usual behavior; difficulty speaking; or vision changes.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests to check your body's response to brentuximab vedotin injection.